JJ/hoborg/text/text.md

 was not buying this circus, I was here for a reason.
 A heavy, metalic, mechanical reason.

-I noticec Boris had stopped talking and shortly he came back from his office at the end of the carriage.
+I realized Boris had stopped talking and shortly he came back from his office at the end of the carriage.
 And he did not seem happy.

 School years